Migration and Asylum, Borders and Security, Justice and Fundamental rights

 Contributions to this public consultation are sought from individuals, public authorities, including national data protection authorities and child protection authorities and the Ombudsperson for Children, the European Data Protection Supervisor (EDPS), the EU Agency of Fundamental Rights (FRA) as well as civil society and academic institutions.

-The results of the public consultation will be taken into consideration for the preparation of the Commission legal proposal amending the Visa Information System (VIS) and the Community Code on visas (the Visa Code).
-Explanations about how the contributions have been taken into account will be provided.
+The results of the public consultation were taken into consideration for the preparation of the Commission legal proposal amending the Visa Information System (VIS) and the Community Code on visas (the Visa Code).
+A summary report is available in the impact assessment accompanying the proposal (see Annex 2).

-Received contributions will be published on the Internet, unless you provide a substantial justification for your opposition to the publication of your contribution.
-It is important to read the specific privacy statement attached to this consultation for information on how your personal data and contribution will be dealt with.
+Received contributions are published above, unless a substantial justification for opposition to the publication of the contribution was provided.
+It is important to read the specific privacy statement attached to this consultation for information on how your personal data and contribution was dealt with.

 The Commission stores personal data securely and does not share it with other parties.
 It was entered in a list of contact details shared internally among Commission staff for the purpose of contacting you in the context of the Commission’s activities in the future.
 If you do not agree to this, please send an explicit objection to the Controller using the contact information included in the privacy statement.